abi2811/ITManagement/README.md

 ### Plan

-[x] create application base with basic functions
+[ x ] create application base with basic functions

 [   ] add container IoC to code

 [   ] add authorization module

 [   ] add generating documents module

 [   ] create SPA with Angular

 [   ] deploy app to production server

 ### What the project does?
-IT Management - an application that manages IT devices, for example: laptops, tablets, mobile phones.
+IT Management - application that manages IT devices, for example: laptops, tablets, mobile phones.

 Functions: